OpenWorldSAM: Extending SAM2 for Universal Image Segmentation with Language Prompts: Methodology

 \textbf{Inference.} From the predicted $K$ masks, we derive results for three segmentation tasks: semantic, instance, and panoptic.
 For semantic segmentation, we merge masks sharing the same class label, weighted by their confidence scores.
 For instance segmentation, we apply confidence-score filtering to remove masks below a certain threshold, followed by non-maximum suppression (NMS) to eliminate highly overlapping masks and retain distinct object instances.
 Similarly, for panoptic segmentation, we perform confidence-based filtering and NMS, ensuring each pixel is uniquely assigned to either a ``thing'' (instance) or ``stuff'' (semantic) label.

 Optionally, we perform a two-stage inference.
 In this setup, masks obtained from the first inference stage are used as visual prompts fed back into SAM2’s mask decoder, which refines mask contours.
-Qualitative results in Appendix \ref{appendix:two-stage} demonstrate that this two-stage inference notably improves the precision of mask boundaries.
+Qualitatively, two-stage inference improves the precision of mask boundaries for correct predictions (Appendix \ref{appendix:two-stage}).
 However, quantitative analysis (Table~\ref{tab:sota}) reveals that the second inference stage provides minimal improvements in segmentation metrics, suggesting it mainly enhances visual quality rather than overall accuracy.